"For Mary and for Dave"

 Talk to your family...

-Although it may seem difficult at times, try to share your feelings and concerns with family members.
+Although it may seem difficult at times, please try to share your feelings and concerns with family members.

-Talk to an Organisation that has experience...
+Talk to other Organisations that have experience...

 Carers Direct: Carers Direct helpline 0300 123 1053

 Carers Trust - Warwickshire: https://www.carerstrusthofe.org.uk.

 Dementia Carers Count: https://dementiacarers.org.uk

 Dementia UK: Dementia UK Admiral Nurse Dementia helpline 0800 888 6678

 Sharing your experiences with other carers can be a really helpful support as they will probably understand the difficulties that you are experiencing .
 You can also share your own tips and advice to help others.

 "I have personally found the Alzheimers Talking Point Forum extremely beneficial". - Paul